 BigData, lightning-fast / The road from SQL to BigData

-BigData is one of the big software topics that everyone “gets”, but only a few can actually nail down to bare details.
-Possibly because, from its first mentioning back in the 1990s, BigData kept evolving along three main vectors:
+BigData is one of the big software topics that everyone “gets”, but only a few can actually nail it down to bare details.
+Possibly because, from its first mention back in the 1990s, BigData kept evolving along three main vectors:

 - In terms of volume: it moved from 1 Tb in the early-1990s to 100s of Petabytes as of 2020;

 - In terms of structure: from 100% structured data until 2008-2010, to (mostly) unstructured;

 - In terms of velocity: real-time generation and processing for (at least) the last several years.